I3EM/QEM2022-Advanced-Scripting-Practical/src/2-averaging-maximas/maxima.md

-We can see that the `s` value is the integer quotient of the Euclidian division by 8 of the arithetic mean of the positions of the pseudospectrum maximums.
+We can see that the `s` value is the integer quotient of the Euclidian division by 8 of the arithetic mean of the positions of the pseudospectrum local maximums.

-Therefore, we need to locate the pseudospectrum maximums, perform the arithmetic mean, and then the Euclidian division.
+Therefore, we need to locate the pseudospectrum local maximums, perform the arithmetic mean, and then the Euclidian division.

 The code excerpt above should be sufficient to define the problem, but